 March 21 – 22, 2017 —

 The brief walk through the National Gardens was nice and will be even better later in the season when more flowers are in bloom.
-Our last stop was the Acropolis Museum, which houses the original statues from the Acropolis.
-Many of the ones currently seen by tourists at the Acropolis are copies.
+Our last stop was the Acropolis Museum, which is a beautiful, modern venue for displaying so many important artifacts of Athens.
+We could have spent a full day here.
+It houses many of the original statues from the Acropolis.
+The British museum also has a number of the original statues, ones the Greeks still would like back.
+The statues seen by tourists at the Acropolis are copies.

 In all, Athens was a great surprise.
 We often tell guests coming to visit who are connecting through Athens to stop and spend a day sightseeing the city.
 We would say you don’t need more than a day.
 We regret this advice which we have passed on from someone else.
 Athens is a poor and gritty city.
 Lots of buildings are in a continual state of decay all over the city, many with permanent corrugated steel umbrellas to keep falling debris from injuring pedestrians on the street.
 That said, we found the city rich with museums and historic sites.
 The young scene was alive and well, and our evening was rewarded with wonderful restaurant choices and shopping.
 Our revised recommendation is to look past the dirt and crumble, enjoy the vibrant culture, learn some history and spend three or four days in Athens.